mehulagg/gitlab/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

 [Auto Deploy](stages.md#auto-deploy) is a feature that deploys your application to a Kubernetes cluster.
 It consists of several dependencies:

-- [Auto Deploy template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml)is a set of pipeline jobs and scripts that makes use of `auto-deploy-image`.
+- [Auto Deploy template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) is a set of pipeline jobs and scripts that makes use of `auto-deploy-image`.
 - [`auto-deploy-image`](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image) is the executable image that communicates with the Kubernetes cluster.
 - [`auto-deploy-app chart`](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image/-/tree/master/assets/auto-deploy-app) is the Helm chart for deploying your application.